 As I am no expert with cameras I found this to be the perfect entry-level DSLR with the new and improved 850D available for around £840 in the UK and $750 in the US (body only).
 The only pet peeve I have is how heavy it is when carrying it around, especially when doing urban photography and moving around big cities.
 All in all, though, any model in this series makes is a superb camera for blogging and although newer models like the 800D are now available, you can still buy older versions second hand which make them even more affordable, and they seem to hold their value which I’m very pleased about.

 By Daria Bachmann from The Discovery Nut

 The ever-popular GoPro is one of the best cameras for travel blogging if you like taking action shots.
 GoPro regularly release new models – last year it was the Hero 8 Black, and they’ve just rolled out the new GoPro Hero 9, a sleek camera with amazing photo and video resolutions, a bigger body and crisp 5K footage.
 It also comes with a front-facing screen, a big upgrade from all previous versions.

 A GoPro is a great camera for blogging if you like to film action and you think you might get wet.
-I own the GoPro Hero 7 and it’s a perfect waterproof camera with 12 megapixels that has worked great for my snorkelling trips.
+I own the GoPro Hero 7 and it’s a perfect waterproof camera with 12 megapixels that has worked great for snorkelling trips as an underwater action camera.
 This camera has several modes (time lapse, slow motion and standard) and is very easy to carry around.
 It’s light, portable and easy to pack.